3commas-io/serum-dex/dex/README.md

 ## Deploying the DEX

-Find the `do.sh` script in the top level repo directory.
+Find the `do.sh` script in the repository's top level directory.

 ### Run unit tests